richardso21/resume/RSOresume.typ

   - Delivered rapid improvements & bug fixes in a *Knex.js* and *React TypeScript* monorepo, tracked using *Jira Kanban*.

 *Georgia Tech College of Computing* --- _Teaching Assistant_ #h(1fr) 01/2023 -- Present \
+  - Taught a 50-student cohort the foundations of computer acthitecture, the *C language*, and memory allocation principles.
+  - Primarily maintained #link("https://github.com/gt-cs2110/lc3tools")[*lc3tools*], a suite of educational tools to write, assemble, and simulate LC-3 assembly programs.
+  // - Mastered and taught the foundations of computer architecture, datapath tracing, *LC-3 assembly*, and the *C language*.
-  - Led biweekly lecture sections of a 50-student cohort in Computer Organization & Programming (CS 2110).
+  // - Led biweekly lecture sections of a 50-student cohort in Computer Organization & Programming (CS 2110).
-  - Mastered and taught the foundations of computer architecture, datapath tracing, *LC-3 assembly*, and the *C language*.
+  // - Mastered and taught the foundations of computer architecture, datapath tracing, *LC-3 assembly*, and the *C language*.
-  - Aided 800+ students in course material inquiries and assignment debugging through office hours and student Q&A forms.
+  - Aided 1600+ students in course material inquiries and assignment debugging through office hours and student Q&A forms.

 *Union Pacific* --- _Technology Intern_ #h(1fr) 05/2022 -- 08/2022 \
   - Created and deployed an internal tool in *Angular* to simulate prices for hypothetical shipments based on past trends.